 The minimum weight is 30kg/66lbs and all passengers must be big enough to fit safely into the harness.

 The ability for a child to jump is determined by their age (6 years and over), weight, size and how the harness fits.

-Children under the age of 12 need to come out to the dropzone, meet the staff and be fitted in a harness before we can confirm that they can jump.
+Children aged 12 years and under need to come out to the dropzone, meet the staff and be fitted in a harness before we can confirm that they can jump.
 Anyone who is under 18 years of age will need the written consent of a parent or guardian.

 You need to be in a reasonable physical condition to skydive although a physical disability may not necessarily be a barrier to tandem